Luck (TV series): Safety concerns and cancellation

 The safety of the series's working environment was called into question by People for the Ethical Treatment of Animals (PETA), which criticized Luck over the injury and euthanization of two horses during filming for the pilot and the seventh episode.
 The American Humane Association (AHA) said that both racehorses "stumbled and fell during short racing sequences", and that "the horses were checked immediately afterwards by the onsite veterinarians and in each case a severe fracture deemed the condition inoperable".

 HBO pointed out that precautions had been taken; each horse was "limited to three runs per day and was rested in between those runs".
 On March 13, 2012, HBO agreed to suspend all filming involving horses while investigations took place over the death of a third horse.
 The AHA insisted that the stoppage remain in effect until a comprehensive investigation was completed; it also noted the horse's injury did not occur during filming or racing.
-The following day, HBO canceled the series, saying that, although it "maintained the highest safety standards throughout production... accidents unfortunately happen and it is impossible to guarantee they won't in the future."
+The following day, HBO cancelled the series, saying that, although it "maintained the highest safety standards throughout production... accidents unfortunately happen and it is impossible to guarantee they won't in the future."

-At the time of the series's cancelation, the second episode of the second season was in production.
+At the time of the series's cancellation, the second episode of the second season was in production.
 Footage shot for the second season has not been released publicly.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the series a score of 75 out of 100, based on 29 critics, indicating "generally favorable" reviews.

 Linda Stasi from the New York Post said in her review, "With an impossibly good cast, writing so spot-on it's poetic, and slow-build stories, I, for one, was left wanting more—even after watching the entire season."

 Alessandra Stanley of The New York Times, on the other hand, found the show "needlessly opaque".

 Newsday's Verne Gay praised the talent behind the series: "There are three excellent reasons—Milch, Mann and Hoffman—why your faith will be rewarded."

 Alan Sepinwall from HitFix called the series "clear and engaging", and singled out Hoffman's performance.
 "Hoffman is the big name, and gives an impressively buttoned-down performance."

 Andrew Anthony of The Guardian complained about the inaudibility of the dialogue and the delivery of the actors.